 This is the sixth redesign of Cary’s website, which was created in 1997.
 The last redesign was in 2009.

 - Prominent search field

 Digital Deployment, of Sacramento, Calif., is our information architecture consultant, and Vision Internet, of Santa Monica, Calif., is responsible for the design, look and feel of the site, and provides our content management system, which holds all the content hosted on www.townofcary.org.

 Website Maintenance Calendar

 The Town of Cary performs monthly website maintenance to ensure high quality service and performance.
-Maintenance windows are typically on the third Sunday of each month and span four to six hours, during which time citizens may be unable to access web pages and online payment and scheduling tools.
-The next scheduled maintenance window will take place February 24-27, 2017.
+Maintenance windows are typically on the third Thursday of each month and span four to six hours, during which time citizens may be unable to access web pages and online payment and scheduling tools.
+Maintenance is noted on the Town calendar.

 The Town of Cary embraces the power of the Internet and recognizes its potential to link Cary citizens even more closely with their local government.
 Townofcary.org is Cary government's only official Web site and the Town's primary communications tool.

 The Town strives to ensure that the Web site is accurate, easy to use, relevant, and up-to-date in content and appearance.